mikrobi/babel/core/components/babel/docs/readme.txt

 Babel is an Extra for MODx Revolution that creates linked resources across different contexts.

-The easy way for your multilingual site!
+The easy way to manage your multilingual site!

 It's based on ideas of Sylvain Aerni <enzyms@gmail.com>.